bodhi/bodhi.github.com/drafts/tennent.markdown

 Gafter and Katz's contexts actually appear to be Tennent's principle of *qualification* in <cite>§9.3</cite> of Tennent's book.
-This is to code blocks what *correspondence* is to parameters & variable definitions.
-I'm splitting hairs here, but that's what programmers do!
+This is to code blocks and function bodies what *correspondence* is to parameters & variable definitions.
+I'm splitting hairs here, but that's what we programmers do.

-## Ramifications of the principle

-Tennent doesn't pass judgment in his book, only stating that

-> \[…\]the principle of correspondence can be useful to a language
->  designer by pointing out possible inconsistencies and deficiencies.

- In Neal Gafter's previously mentioned
-[adding closures to Java][gafter-java-closures][^java-closures], Neal has stronger words

-> Tennent's principles are very powerful because violations of them
-> tend to show up in the language as flaws, irregularities,
-> unnecessary restrictions, unexpected interactions or complications,
-> and so on.

-In [Douglas Crockford's article][crockford-tcp] – which sadly has disappeared from the face of the Internet, leaving only a possibly incomplete RSS-feed remnant – Crockford states

-> the Correspondence Principle is descriptive, not prescriptive.
-He
-> uses it to analyze the (by now forgotten) Pascal programming
-> language, showing a correspondence between variable definitions and
-> procedure parameters.

-Crockford also notes that

-> Tennent does not identify the lack of correspondence of `return`
-> statements as a problem.

-In fact I have not found any references to `return` statements in the book at all.

 ## An Example